Riponcs/Cn2Estimation/README.md

 </figure>
 <br>

-The code for the model is available on the [Github](https://github.com/Riponcs/Cn2Estimation/blob/main/Turbulence%20Strength%20Estimation%20from%20Video.ipynb)
+The code for the model is available as a Jupyter notebook on the Github at this   <button name="button" onclick="https://github.com/Riponcs/Cn2Estimation/blob/main/Turbulence%20Strength%20Estimation%20from%20Video.ipynb">link</button>

 The Paper link will be updated upon publication of the paper.